Ip Man 2: Plot

 Ip attends the ceremony and handily defeats his first two opponents, before battling the last challenger, Hung, to a draw.
 Ip is allowed to keep running his school in exchange for paying protection fees, but he declines to do so.
 In response, Hung has his students loiter in front of the Wing Chun school and harass prospective students, resulting in a street brawl between them and Ip's disciples.
 Ip is thus forced by his landlady to leave the property he leased for his school; the disciples resort to training in the local park.

 Ip confronts Hung, who blames him for the recent events since he refused to pay, while Ip criticizes Hung's management of his students and subservience to the foreigners.
 Hung insists that he is doing what he must and decides to finish off his earlier duel with Ip.
 Hung's son suddenly appears during this encounter, and Ip stops Hung from accidentally kicking the boy, while also suggesting that he prioritize spending time with his family over their dispute, and his counsel earns him Hung's respect.
 Ip leaves, and the next day, Hung gives him and his students free tickets to a martial arts exhibition arranged by Wallace and Fatso.

 At the exhibition, the various martial arts schools seek to promote themselves, and by extension, Chinese culture.
-However, Wallace's guest, renowned boxer Taylor "The Twister" Miller, openly insults and assaults the students, causing a brawl that the masters try to quell.
+However, Wallace's guest, fraudulent boxer Taylor "The Twister" Miller whom Wallace labels as a world champion, openly insults and assaults the students, causing a brawl that the masters try to quell.
 Hung demands that Twister apologize for his behaviour; in response, Twister challenges him to a fight, saying that he will apologize if Hung wins.
 At first, Hung's wide range of skills and techniques give him the edge; however, most of his counterattacks have little effect on the younger and fitter Twister, and he is slowly worn down by the boxer's sheer power.
 Ip tries to persuade Hung to concede, but the old man refuses, and even stops Ip from throwing in the towel himself.
 In the final round, Hung has an asthma attack, allowing Twister to gain the upper hand, and Hung is eventually beaten to death against the ropes.